didx-xyz/aries-cloudapi-python/docs/src/README.md

 e.g., `'x-api-key: governance.adminApiKey'` or `'x-api-key: tenant.ey..'` (JWT token).

-The first part, `role`, specifies the role on the surface and targets the correct endpoints and authentication mechanisms under the hood.
-CloudAPI knows how to interpret the roles and will produce the correct target URLs for the ACA-Py agent (`tenant` and `tenant-admin` target the multitenant agent, and `governance` targets the governance agent) with the correct headers expected by the agent.
+The first part, `role`, specifies the role on the surface and targets the correct endpoints and authentication mechanisms under the hood. acapy-cloud knows how to interpret the roles and will produce the correct target URLs for the ACA-Py agent (`tenant` and `tenant-admin` target the multitenant agent, and `governance` targets the governance agent) with the correct headers expected by the agent.